alanleavy/getting_and_cleaning_data/README.md

 The components of this project are:
 * README.md - this file
-* CodeBook.md - a code book describesing the data, its variables any transformations that were performed to clean up the data.
+* CodeBook.md - a code book describing the data, its variables any transformations that were performed to clean up the data.
 * run_analysis.R - An R script file containing all functions that were used to clean the data set.
 This is described in more detail below

 ## run_analysis.R